All Episodes

 Other people have predicted it's going to collapse on itself.

-The manifestation of that uh will will be people just not signing up for it, just refusing to, trying to find their own entrepreneurial way around getting treated when they get sick, paying a doctor, finding a way to do it.
+The manifestation of that will be people just not signing up for it, just refusing to, trying to find their own entrepreneurial way around getting treated when they get sick, paying a doctor, finding a way to do it.

-It's it's gonna be a rat race.
+It's going to be a rat race.

-I think some people are gonna have insurance, some are not, some doctors are not going to participate.
+I think some people are going to have insurance, some are not.

-It this this I think the regime is fully aware of the absolute disaster that they have here.
+I think the regime is fully aware of the absolute disaster that they have here.

 The alternative, you know, you can get Medicaid by not working.